cynthiaachung/micb575-team3/README.md

 * **Updated Aim 4:** Core microbiome analysis
 * **Updated Aim 5:** Differential abundance
 * **Updated Aim 6:** Metadata wrangling for correlation analysis, logistical regression analysis
-  * Evlyn will send us the code Simran made for the logistical regression analysis
+  * Evelyn will send us the code Simran made for the logistical regression analysis
 * Other than the checklist, is there anything else that's required for the project proposal > the outline is under the assignment submission page
   * Checklist is only for the dataset